Sarah Hooper, DVM, MS, PhD

 Room#: 02-006

-Dr. Sarah Hooper is an integrative physiologist, specializing in ecophysiology of wildlife and companion animals.
+Dr. Sarah Hooper is a veterinarian, integrative physiologist, and data scientist..
 After completing her Doctor of Veterinary Medicine (DVM) degree at the University of Georgia, she was awarded a National Institutes of Health (NIH) T-32 training grant thru the Comparative Medicine Program at the University of Missouri to pursue a residency and PhD.
 Her doctoral research focused on assessing how dietary components could alter the physiology of the thyroid axis and lead to the development of hyperthyroidism.

-With the emerging recognition of seasonal neuroendocrine cycles that affect reproduction, metabolism, and hibernation in bat species, Dr. Hooper was invited to focus on ecophysiology as a postdoctoral research fellow with the US Forest Service Northern Research Station where she focused on integrating bat physiological responses and population status into assessments of forest management activities and landscape health.
-Dr. Hooper joined Ross University School of Veterinary Medicine in 2020 to teach Veterinary Physiology II and provide research opportunities for veterinary students focused on conservation efforts surrounding Chiroptera (bats).
+With the emerging recognition of seasonal neuroendocrine cycles that affect reproduction, metabolism, and hibernation in bat species, Dr. Hooper was invited to focus on ecophysiology as a Research Fellow with the US Forest Service Northern Research Station where she focused on integrating bat physiological responses and population status into assessments of forest management activities and landscape health.
+In 2020, Dr. Hooper brought her wealth of knowledge and passion for teaching to Ross University School of Veterinary Medicine (RUSVM).
+She serves as Course Coordinator for Veterinary Physiology II and actively contributes to courses taught during first and second semester as well as vet prep.
+In 2023, she became Director of RUSVM’s Research Center for Veterinary, Education, Diversity, and Data Analytics.
+She is recognized as an emerging leader in veterinary education, spearheading research initiatives related to machine learning and artificial intelligence within veterinary education.

 - Ecophysiology